AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 ### From JSON Samples

 Mesh can also load JSON samples from a remote service.
-Just add a `json-samples` directory in your project root, and put the JSON samples in there (`responseSample: ./jsons/MyField.response.json` - Create a new folder like `Jsons`).
+Just add a `json-samples` directory in your project root, and put the JSON samples in there (`responseSample: ./json/MyField.response.json` - Create a new folder like `json`).
-By declare the `responseSample`, you can use the JSON sample in the GraphQL schema.
+By declaring the `responseSample`, you can use the JSON sample in the GraphQL schema.

  `Mesh Sample Example - .meshrc.json file`

 ```json
 {
   "sources": [